Sore Throat In Detail

 - sometimes children can get strep throat (Group A streptococcus bacteria)

-- Māori and Pacific children are most at risk of rheumatic fever, and should see a doctor in the first 1-2 days of any sore throat
+- Māori and Pacific children should see a doctor in the first 1 to 2 days of any sore throat

 What causes a sore throat?